coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   in the metatheory
 .. [#9] The current state of the proof shall be displayed by the Show Proof command of |Coq| proof mode.
+.. [#10] A simple proof context entry is a naked identifier (i.e. not between parentheses) designating a context entry that is not a section variable.